DD National: Sports broadcasting

 Usually, all One Day and Twenty20 international cricket matches involving or hosted by India are shown live on DD National.
 It also broadcast the 2014 Men's Hockey World Cup matches involving India, and also the semi-final and final matches.
-The ICC Champions Trophy was also broadcast by DD National.
+The ICC Champions Trophy is also being broadcast by DD National.

 These matches are broadcast under compulsory simulcasts from pay television rightsholders such as Star Sports, under laws requiring sporting events of national importance to be simulcast by DD National.
-In 2017, in response to complaints by Tata Sky, the Supreme Court of India ruled that these simulcasts are only allowed to be carried by on the free-to-air terrestrial and DD Free Dish, and that DD National must be blacked out on pay television providers in defense of the pay-television rightsholder when such events are broadcast.
+In 2017, in response to complaints by Tata Play, the Supreme Court of India ruled that these simulcasts are only allowed to be carried by on the free-to-air terrestrial and the DD Free Dish platform, and that DD National must be blacked out on pay television providers in defense of the pay-television rightsholder when such events are broadcast.

-Since then, Prasar Bharati decided to telecast Cricket Matches only on DD Sports Channel, and since then all matches were telecast on DD Sports channel, but only on DD Freedish, DTT mode with different feed named DD Sports 2.0.
+Since then, Prasar Bharati decided to telecast cricket matches exclusively on the 1.0 feed of DD Sports, being made available for DD Free Dish users, while a different feed, known as DD Sports 2.0, was launched on DTH and cable TV platforms.